Why Distributors Need a CRM Tailored to How They Actually Work

 Bridging the Gap Between Data and Action

 One such solution is this CRM for distributors from White Cup, which was purpose-built to meet the needs of modern distributors.
-It offers deep ERP integration, sales intelligence, and actionable dashboards that empower teams to make better decisions without wrestling with cumbersome interfaces or irrelevant features.
+It offers deep ERP integration, sales intelligence, and actionable dashboards.
+These empower teams to make better decisions without wrestling with cumbersome interfaces or irrelevant features.

 Future-Proofing the Business